 - Head injuries are a leading cause of death to kids on bicycles.
-A properly fitted and correctly worn bike helmet can make a dramatic difference, cutting the risk of serious head injury by up to 80 per cent.
+A properly fitted and correctly worn bike helmet can make a dramatic difference, cutting the risk of serious head injury by up 60 per cent.

 - Read more about bicycle helmets.

 Make sure drivers can see you when it is dark or when the light is low, such as at dawn and dusk.